gordnzhou/gb-emu/README.md

 # MelonGB

 **MelonGB** is a Gameboy (DMG) and Gameboy Color (CGB) Emulator written in Rust.
-Jump to [Installation](#installation) if you're interested in trying it out yourself!
+Try out the demo [HERE](https://gordnzhou.github.io/melon-gb/)!
+Or jump to [Installation](#installation) if you're interested in running it locally.

 This emulator is expected to be M-cycle accurate, apart from a few edge cases from some games that I've tested.
 Jump to [Passings Tests](#passing-tests) for a list of passing test ROMS and future TODOs.
+Some notable features include:
+- Support for games that use MBC 1,2,3,5
+- Saving/loading data for battery-backed games
+- Ability to import/export save data
+- In-sync audio emulation for all 4 channels

 ## Screenshots
 |       |  |